 The HVAC and process industries are making a transition to microchannel heat exchangers.
 This is evidenced by the extensive use of microchannel condensers by major HVAC manufacturers and many smaller OEMs manufacturing cooling and refrigeration equipment.
 Significant energy efficiency improvements drive the trend, the need for smaller equipment footprints and weight, conversion to lower GWP refrigerants, and the ongoing rise in the cost of copper.

-Microchannel coils are becoming quite popular as an alternative to bulky fin/tube heat exchangers.
-For desired capacity, microchannel coils are smaller in size compared to a fin/tube heat exchangers, resulting in less refrigerant charge in the system.
+Microchannel coils are becoming quite popular as an alternative to bulky finned tube heat exchangers.
+For the desired capacity, microchannel coils are smaller in size resulting in less refrigerant charge in the system, offer higher heat transfer performance, and lower weight.
+However, until now, microchannel coils used only to a very limited extent in HVAC units exposed to freezing conditions like heat pumps.

 The efficiency of air-cooled chiller is dictated by the condensing temperature, which may be decreased with increasing heat transfer performance of the condensing coil.
 Microchannel heat exchangers have become popular in chiller applications due to better thermo-hydraulic characteristics in comparison to conventional finned tube heat exchanger designs.
 The most straightforward way to improve heat exchanger performance is to increase its face area by combining two microchannel coils in V form.